salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2015-05-13-attributes.md

 #### Adding an Attribute

-This call will update the value to an existing attribute on the contact record.
-To remove a value from the contact record, call with a blank value.
+This call will update the value of an existing attribute on the Contacts record.
+To remove a value from the Contacts record, call with a blank value.

 <script src="https://gist.github.com/sfmc-mobilepushsdk/96f80418daaa274c36e3.js"></script>